 How Can I Get My Driver’s License Back if It Was Suspended for Failing to Pay Child Support?

-A license suspension is a means of punishment designed to incentivize you to pay your Child Support obligations.
+A license suspension is a punishment to incentivize you to pay your Child Support obligations.
 Once you have done so, your license may be reinstated.
-If you satisfy your child support obligations prior to the effective date of suspension, the suspension will be removed from your record – having never gone into effect – and PennDOT will send you notice of your driving privilege’s reinstatement.
-If you do not pay until the day of effectuation or afterwards, you will need to pay a restoration fee in addition to your child support obligations in order to have your driving privileges reinstated.
+Suppose you satisfy your child support obligations before the effective date of suspension.
+In that case, the suspension will be removed from your record – having never gone into effect – and PennDOT will send you notice of your driving privilege’s reinstatement.

 What if I Get Caught Driving while My License Is Suspended for Failure to Pay Child Support?

-Unfortunately, if you are caught Driving while Your License Is Suspended for failure to pay child support, you will be cited with Driving Under Suspended License.
-Under Pennsylvania law, this type of suspension carries an additional year License Suspension.
+Unfortunately, if you are caught Driving while Your License Is Suspended for failure to pay child support, you will be cited with Driving Under a Suspended License.
+Under Pennsylvania law, this suspension carries an additional year of License Suspension.
 So, instead of just dealing with your child support obligations, you will now be prohibited from driving for an additional year.